Palmer Luckey backs development of VR tool that lets HTC Vive users play Oculus exclusives

 Luckey is putting some of the money he made from Facebook buying his VR company to ensure that users of a different VR headset can play the exclusive titles that Facebook is funding.

-On Wednesday, the Oculus founder pledged to donate $2,000 per month to the developer of the software Revive, a program which allows HTC Vive users to play Oculus exclusive titles built for the Rift.
+On Wednesday, the Oculus founder pledged to donate $2,000 per month to the developer of the software Revive, a program that allows HTC Vive users to play Oculus exclusive titles built for the Rift.
 The donation was made to the developer’s Patreon account.

-In a note on his page the developer, Jules Blok, expressed his appreciation and revealed the donor was indeed Luckey.
+In a note on his page, the developer, Jules Blok, expressed his appreciation and revealed the donor was indeed Luckey.
 “As some of you suspected the sudden extreme jump in the pledge amount is indeed by Palmer Luckey.
 I’d like to thank him for his pledge and everything he has done for the VR community as a whole,” he wrote.

 We’ve reached out to Palmer Luckey and Facebook for comment.